stucombs/stucombs.github.io/README.md

-a personal website project by @stucombs
+A personal website project by @stucombs

 Hosted with [Github Pages](https://pages.github.com/)